The theology company logo

 Set theory put mathematics on such a firm foundation that Cantor discovered a new realm of numbers.
 Cantor's work was inspired by the need for an arithmetic treatment of the geometrical continuum.

 Cantor imagined (and it seems true) that anything thinkable can be represented in the space of transfinite numbers.
-Following his lead, we hope to exploit transfinite numbers to study god.
+Following his lead, we hope to exploit transfinite numbers to model the observable elements of God.

 Consistency, completeness and computability

-As with most great inventions, set theory raised more questions than it solved.
-In the early part of the twentieth century, people were inclined to think that mathematics was a logical linguistic structure in which all questions could be answered.
+As with most great inventions, set theory raised more questions than it answered.
+In the late nineteenth century, people were inclined to think that mathematics was a logical linguistic structure in which all questions could be answered.
 In other words, mathematics, although infinite, was in some way bounded.

-Kurt Goedel and Alan Turing, building on Cantor's work, showed that this was not the case.
-Goedel, Hodges Goedel found that if mathematics is consistent, it is not complete.
+Kurt Gödel and Alan Turing, building on Cantor's work, showed that this was not the case.
+Gödel found that if mathematics is consistent, it is not complete.
 Turing found that if mathematics is consistent, it is not computable.
+Kurt Gödel, Hodges

-These two ideas are of great importance for theology, since they suggest that any consistent god cannot be of a fixed infinity, but must be an ever growing, living and evolving entity.
-Such an abstract system could possibly describe our growing, living and evolving universe, and our infinitely imaginative minds.
+These two ideas are of great importance for theology, since they suggest that any God that appears consistent cannot be of a fixed infinity, but must be an ever growing, living and evolving entity.
+Such an abstract system could possibly describe our growing, living and evolving Universe, and our infinitely imaginative minds.

 Books